 2. Access to a global talent pool

-The Central and Eastern European region alone boasts over 1 million software developers, with 401 thousand in Poland and 200 thousand in Ukraine.
+The Central and Eastern European region alone has over 1 million software developers, with 401 thousand in Poland and 200 thousand in Ukraine.
 Latin America also provides 835 thousand coders.
 And how not to mention one of the largest offshore hubs, India, with 5+ million developers.

 These regions have significant human resources in modern technologies and emerging fields such as AI/ML and blockchain that may be scarce locally.
 And hiring here is usually less competitive.
 So it’s easier to find the perfect fit for your project’s needs.